sethbarrett50/AU-GSGA-Constitution/Constitution-README.md

 4. Attendance

     1. Representatives are permitted one unexcused absence per semester.
-May be excused if appropriate documentation is provided to the Senate Secretary.
+May be excused if appropriate documentation is provided to the Secretary.
 See item C.

     2. Representatives are permitted one unexcused absence per year.